Z3NTL3/ProxyBeast/README.md

 ProxyBeast is a powerful, complete and free proxy checker with [zero dependency](#what-do-you-mean-with-zero-dependency) and advanced capabilities.

+> [!WARNING]
+> We are at the final phase of releasing.
+The complete core is functional and did exceed our expectations.
+It's very efficient, accurate
+> and reliable in checking.
+The goroutine pool controller works perfect.
+At the final phase, we will modernize the UI a bit more before > releasing.

 > [!NOTE]
 > Start using ProxyBeast.
 Choose between installing from an installer or build an executable from source.<br>[Get Started](#get-started)